 Justice Slough reported that, at the October 31 meeting, the committee received an update regarding the potential budget change proposal for the Sustain Justice Edition case management system replacement and an update on the Placer Court Hosting Center consortium.
 Justice Slough added that these issues were critical to the judicial branch's moving forward as it relates to technology.
 She further explained that the court and staff involved in the projects have put in a tremendous amount of work on both of these initiatives.
 Also during the October 31 meeting, the committee reviewed a proposal for a one-time funding request for the information technology infrastructure for the Superior Courts of Humboldt and Madera Counties.
 The purpose of the proposal was to realize savings from migrating the Sustain Justice Edition courts off of the current technology center.
 As the committee reported, the majority of those courts are moving with the Placer consortium or to another platform, which leaves Humboldt County and Madera County as the last two courts at the technology center.
-Justice Slough expressed that it is critical that they are moved off the technology center.
 As a result, the committee approved those two projects.